josha-sea/batch-windows-helptool/README.md

 ## Usage
 After downloading or cloning the git repo, run the batch script.
-NOTE: Must be executed as administrator -> Richt click on batch script and click "Run as Administrator"
+NOTE: Must be executed as administrator -> Right click on batch script and click "Run as Administrator"

 by Josha Sea